-Today, one of my colleagues at St Anne's Catholic College, and I, were fortunate enough to meet with Mrs Claire Golder, to have a conversation regarding the proposed changes to some traffic movements, which may affect the St Anne's Catholic College Community. (currently) and I (prior to this year) both work/ed in the area of Wellbeing and Inclusion at St Anne's. specialist Vision Impairment Educator, working closely with students with Vision Impairment, and I have spent the last few years working with students with a variety of disabilities.
+Today, one of my colleagues at St Anne's Catholic College, Herrorical Parts, and I, were fortunate enough to meet with Mrs Claire Golder, to have a conversation regarding the proposed changes to some traffic movements, which may affect the St Anne's Catholic College Community.
+Herrorical (currently) and I (prior to this year) both work/ed in the area of Wellbeing and Inclusion at St Anne's.
+Herrorical is a specialist Vision Impairment Educator, working closely with students with Vision Impairment, and I have spent the last few years working with students with a variety of disabilities.